Louie McCarthy-Scarsbrook

-Louie McCarthy-Scarsbrook (born 14 January 1986) is a former rugby league footballer who last played as a or for St Helens in the Betfred Super League.
+Louie McCarthy-Scarsbrook (born 14 January 1986) is a former rugby league footballer who last played as a or for St Helens in the Super League.
 He has played for both England and Ireland at international level.

 He came through the London Broncos academy, but only played for the first team when it was named Harlequins RL in the Super League.

 LMS was contracted to play for St. Helens until 2020, which would be his testimonial season.
 In close to twelve years, he won four League Leader's Shields in 2014, 2018, 2019 and 2022 plus five Super League championships.
 He also won the 2021 Challenge Cup with St Helens.

 Background

 McCarthy-Scarsbrook was born on 14 January 1986 in Whitechapel, London, England.
 He grew up on the Isle of Dogs, and was educated at St Joseph's Academy, Blackheath.
 He played football as a goalkeeper during his youth, but was persuaded by one of his schoolteachers to try rugby league.
+He attended sixth form at Charlton Athletic FC as part of the London Broncos academy.
 He played for Greenwich Admirals before joining London Broncos Academy ranks in 2004.